August 9th, 2018

 Luckily, I also caught up to another SOBO just before the lava and we endured together.
 Having someone to talk to through the miles makes it so much easier.
 I have known of Suvi, a Finnish lady, for quite awhile because she has a Trackleaders profile and a blog.
 I have always been a day or two behind her but she had taken some zeros in Bend.

 She did the TA a few years ago and so we had many stories to share.
-I was hesitant to bring up the subject of my friends Tuomas and Anna, also Finnish, given the ignorant assumption that all Finns must know each other.
+I was hesitant to bring up the subject of my recent TA friends Tuomas and Anna, also from Finland, given the ignorant assumption that all Finns must know each other.
 But of course she knew them!
 They had shared info on the two trails and are from the same area in Finland.
 So funny and such a small world.